holographicSol/communicator/README.md

 The Communicator is a very powerful Communications Tool.
 The Communicator is not a place to meet people, it not a chat lobby or meeting place and is certainly not a chat app.

-Communicator may require port forwarding to receive incoming communications depending on your router's setting, however outgoing payloads should be fine under normal default network configurations.
+Communicator may require port forwarding to receive incoming communications depending on your router's settings, however outgoing payloads should be fine under normal default network configurations.

 Communicator Standard Communication: